molnareszter/erdelyi-irodalmi-halok/README.md

   3. links.xlsx
 Connections in the entire network.
 #### Networks:
-  - **Communities**: communities in the entire network and in the writers homogeneous network.
+  - **communities**: communities in the entire network and in the writers homogeneous network
-  - **Ego-networks**: egocentric networks of TOP 8 periodicals and TOP 5 societies.
+  - **ego-networks**: egocentric networks of TOP 8 periodicals and TOP 5 societies
   - **full.tif**: entire network
   - **full_without6degree.tif**: entire network with degree of nodes >= 6
   - **periodicals.tif**: homogeneous network of periodicals